-5 Best Things To Do In Atlanta - planning your visit to the ATL just got easier with this list of BEST things to do.
+5 Best Things To Do In Atlanta - planning your trip to the ATL just got easier with this list of BEST things to do.

 As you may know, I took a brief hiatus from the blog in mid-March and early April for traveling.
 It wasn't my plan to leave the blog in a lurch but life got away from me at the time.

 During our travels, we took a few days in Atlanta, a week in Florida, and a week in Mexico.
 I'll touch on those trips in future traveling posts, but today I want to focus on our days spent in Atlanta.

 While we were in Atlanta we stayed at a studio condo in Midtown that we booked through Airbnb.
 It was small but perfect for us.
 Although we had our car, we took Lyft EVERYWHERE when we weren't walking.
 It was just easier and cheaper.